 He will be sorely missed by all our staff, his clients, family and friends.
 He passed away in December 2008 from kidney cancer.

 Tony Miranda, Penn Hip Cert. - Practice Manager.
 The buck stops here.
 He is responsible for the day-to-day management and staffing of VMDAH.
-Although he has only been involved in veterinary medicine for 15 years, he has advanced through every non-veterinary position the clinic has to offer.
+Although he has only been involved in veterinary medicine for 20 years, he has advanced through every non-veterinary position the clinic has to offer.
 He has worked with and been around animals since he was a child.
 He has completed over 100 hours in equine anatomy, physiology, and neurology, from the Vluggen Institute of Equine Osteopathy in 2008.
 Althogh not a veterinarian he has also completed advanced courses in veterinary dentistry, critical care, radiology, anesthesiology, and management.
 He is currently in charge of scheduling, inventory, and administration, stem cell processing, and PRP preparation, canine physical rehabilitation, and ozone therapies.

 In his time away from the clinic, Tony currently concentrates on hoof health through barefoot methods and other modalities available.
 Tony dedicates time to farrier work and education, equine health, trail riding, horse training and his Bully dogs.
 His wife, four children, multiple dogs, cats, and horses keep him very busy when he's not at the clinic.